16th Street Baptist Church bombing: Unrest and tensions

-Two more Black youths, Johnny Robinson and Virgil Ware, were shot to death in Birmingham within seven hours of the Sunday morning bombing.
-Robinson, aged 16, was shot in the back by a policeman as he fled down an alley, after ignoring police orders to halt.
-The police were reportedly responding to Black youths throwing rocks at cars driven by white people.
+Two more black youths, Johnny Robinson and Virgil Ware, were shot to death in Birmingham within seven hours of the Sunday morning bombing.
+Robinson, aged 16, was shot in the back by Birmingham police officer Jack Parker as he fled down an alley, after ignoring police orders to halt.
+The police were reportedly responding to black youths throwing rocks at cars driven by white people.
 Robinson died before reaching the hospital.
 Ware, aged 13, was shot in the cheek and chest with a revolver in a residential suburb 15 mi north of the city.
 A 16-year-old white youth named Larry Sims fired the gun (given to him by another youth named Michael Farley) at Ware, who was sitting on the handlebars of a bicycle ridden by his brother.
 Sims and Farley had been riding home from an anti-integration rally which had denounced the church bombing.
 When he spotted Ware and his brother, Sims fired twice, reportedly with his eyes closed.
-(Sims and Farley were later convicted of second-degree manslaughter, although the judge suspended their sentences and imposed two years' probation upon each youth.)
+(Sims and Farley were later convicted of second degree manslaughter, although the judge suspended their sentences and imposed two years' probation upon each youth.)

 Some civil rights activists blamed George Wallace, Governor of Alabama and an outspoken segregationist, for creating the climate that had led to the killings.
 One week before the bombing, Wallace granted an interview with The New York Times, in which he said he believed Alabama needed a "few first-class funerals" to stop racial integration.

 The city of Birmingham initially offered a $52,000 reward for the arrest of the bombers.
 Governor Wallace offered an additional $5,000 on behalf of the state of Alabama.
 Although this donation was accepted, Martin Luther King Jr. is known to have sent Wallace a telegram saying, "the blood of four little children ... is on your hands.
 Your irresponsible and misguided actions have created in Birmingham and Alabama the atmosphere that has induced continued violence and now murder."